Easy Real Food Chinese Chicken & Veggies

 An easy, real food alternative to Chinese takeout!
 Only 9-ingredients and 30 minutes.

-Truth: We love breaded fried Chinese takeout, about we almost never buy it.
+Truth: We love breaded fried Chinese takeout, but we almost never buy it.
 For obvious reasons.

 And unfortunately, many copycat recipes load the sauce (the most delicious part) with sugar and cornstarch.

-However, last week I got my hands on Lisa Leake’s brand new cookbook, 100 Days of Real Food on a Budget (affiliate link).
+However, last week I got my hands on Lisa Leake’s brand new cookbook, 100 Days of Real Food on a Budget.

 While I had mixed feelings about the cookbook (read my very honest review here), Lisa’s recipes are reliably delicious and simple.